kinxyo/Rust-Todo-cli/README.md

 ~~A simple todo app written in Rust because I just wanted to write my own state management system from scratch.~~

-~~Initial motivation was to create a simple todo list but then, out of nowhere, I was inspired to add more features to make it a full-fledged interactive CLI app.~~
+Initial motivation was to create a simple todo list but then, out of nowhere, I was inspired to add more features to make it a full-fledged interactive CLI app.

-> ¿Why Always `Rust🦀`?

-Because I love this crab language.

 ## System Design